-If the source of the non-federal share is appropriations to another state agency (or agencies), specify: (a) the state entity or agency receiving appropriated funds and (b) the mechanism that is used to transfer the funds to the Medicaid Agency or Fiscal Agent, such as an Intergovernmental Transfer (IGT), including any matching

-arrangement, and/or, indicate if the funds are directly expended by state agencies as CPEs, as indicated in Item 1-2-c:

-Other State Level Source(s) of Funds.

-Specify: (a) the source and nature of funds; (b) the entity or agency that receives the funds; and, (c) the mechanism that is used to transfer the funds to the Medicaid Agency or Fiscal Agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement, and/or, indicate if funds are directly expended by state agencies as CPEs, as indicated in Item I-2-c:

-Appendix : I: Financial Accountability

-I-4: Non-Federal Matching Funds (2 of 3)

-d Government or Other Source(s) of the Non-Federal Share of Computable Waiver Costs.
+If the source of the non-federal share is appropriations to another state agency (or agencies), specify: (a) the state entity or agency receiving appropriated funds and (b) the mechanism that is used to transfer the funds to the Medicaid Agency or Fiscal Agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement, and/or, indicate if the funds are directly expended by state agencies as CPEs, as indicated in Item I-2- c: Other State Level Source(s) of Funds.
+Specify: (a) the source and nature of funds; (b) the entity or agency that receives the funds; and, (c) the mechanism that is used to transfer the funds to the Medicaid Agency or Fiscal Agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement, and/or, indicate if funds are directly expended by state agencies as CPEs, as indicated in Item I-2-c: ndix a I: Financial Accountability I-4: Non-Federal Matching Funds (2 of 3) sour al Government or Other Source(s) of the Non-Federal Share of Computable Waiver Costs.
 Specify the source or ces of the non-federal share of computable waiver costs that are not from state sources.
-Select One:

-Not Applicable.
+Select One: Not Applicable.
 There are no local government level sources of funds utilized as the non-federal share.

-Applicable

-Check each that applies:

-Appropriation of Local Government Revenues.

-Specify: (a) the local government entity or entities that have the authority to levy taxes or other revenues; (b) the source(s) of revenue; and, (c) the mechanism that is used to transfer the funds to the Medicaid Agency or Fiscal Agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement (indicate any intervening entities in the transfer process), and/or, indicate if funds are directly expended by local government agencies as CPEs, as specified in Item I-2-c:

-Other Local Government Level Source(s) of Funds.

-Specify: (a) the source of funds; (b) the local government entity or agency receiving funds; and, (c) the mechanism that is used to transfer the funds to the state Medicaid agency or fiscal agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement, and/or, indicate if funds are directly expended by local government agencies as CPEs, as specified in Item I-2-c:
+Applicable Check each that applies: Appropriation of Local Government Revenues.
+Specify: (a) the local government entity or entities that have the authority to levy taxes or other revenues; (b) source(s) of revenue; and, (c) the mechanism that is used to transfer the funds to the Medicaid Agency or Fis Agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement (indicate any intervening entities in the transfer process), and/or, indicate if funds are directly expended by local governmentagencies as CPEs, as specified in Item I-2-c: Other Local Government Level Source(s) of Funds.
+Other Local Government Level Source(s) of Panas.
+Specify: (a) the source of funds; (b) the local government entity or agency receiving funds; and, (c) the mechanism that is used to transfer the funds to the state Medicaid agency or fiscal agent, such as an Specify: (a) the source of funds; (b) the local government entity or agency receiving funds; and, (c) the mechanism that is used to transfer the funds to the state Medicaid agency or fiscal agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement, and/or, indicate if funds are directly a dia Specify: (a) the source of funds; (b) the local government entity or agency receiving funds; and, (c) the mechanism that is used to transfer the funds to the state Medicaid agency or fiscal agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement, and/or, indicate if funds are directly c.

-Appendix : I: Financial Accountability

-I-4: Non-Federal Matching Funds (3 of 3)

-c.
 Information Concerning Certain Sources of Funds.
 Indicate whether any of the funds listed in Items I-4-a or I-4-b that make up the non-federal share of computable waiver costs come from the following sources: (a) health care-related taxes or fees; (b) provider-related donations; and/or, (c) federal funds.
 Select one: